-- 9. The class of entities defined in this Product Ruling may rely on its contents provided the scheme actually carried out is carried out in accordance with the scheme described in paragraphs 45 to 102 of this Ruling. - 10.
-If the scheme actually carried out is materially different from the scheme that is described in this Product Ruling, then: - this Product Ruling has no binding effect on the Commissioner because the scheme entered into is not the scheme on which the Commissioner has ruled: and - this Product Ruling may be withdrawn or modified. - 11.
-This work is copyright.
-Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Commonwealth.
-Requests and inquiries concerning reproduction and rights should be addressed to:
+- 9. The class of entities defined in this Product Ruling may rely on its contents provided the scheme actually carried out is carried out in accordance with the scheme described in paragraphs 46 to 102. - 10.
+If the scheme actually carried out is materially different from the scheme that is described in this Product Ruling, then: - this Product Ruling has no binding effect on the Commissioner because the scheme entered into is not the scheme on which the Commissioner has ruled: and - this Product Ruling may be withdrawn or modified.